 Dr. Sarah Puchalski is a Diplomate of the American College of Veterinary Radiology whose specialty includes the interpretation of bone scans, MRI, ultrasound, radiographs and other diagnostic imaging techniques.
 With her addition to the staff, Palm Beach Equine Clinic is one of the few equine hospitals in the country to employ a full-time radiologist on-site.
-In addition to working with horses locally and assisting veterinarians around the world, Dr. Puchalski is also competing this season in the Medium and High Amateur Owner Jumpers at the Winter Equestrian Festival.
-It is important for clients to get know our doctors so we asked Dr. Puchalski to share a little about herself.
+In addition to working with horses locally and assisting veterinarians around the world, Dr. Puchalski also competes in the Medium and High Amateur Owner Jumper circuits.

 I did two internships in field service and sports medicine at New Bolton Center Hospital at the University Of Pennsylvania School Of Veterinarian Medicine.
-I spent four years at the University of California, Davis in imaging.
-I stayed there as faculty for eight years doing research instruction and clinical service.
-I have published more than 50 scientific articles and performed over 100 presentations all over the world on lameness diagnosis and Diagnostic Imaging in Sport Horses.
+Then, I spent four years at the University of California, Davis in imaging.
+For eight years I stayed there as faculty for doing research instruction and clinical service.
+I have published more than 50 scientific articles and performed over 100 presentations around the world on lameness diagnosis and Diagnostic Imaging in Sport Horses.

-My philosophy is to support all veterinarians, whether it be a veterinarian from Palm Beach Equine Clinic or a referral veterinarian.
+My philosophy is to support all veterinarians, whether it be a veterinarian from Palm Beach Equine Clinic or a referral.
 I read cases from all over the world on a daily basis.
 Many owners ask their veterinarian to consult with me for a second opinion.
-I view my role more as a support role for all veterinarians to help provide the best care for the horse.
+I view my role more as a support role for all veterinarians to provide the best care for horses.